NUbots/NUbots/.github/pull_request_template.md

 ## Labels Info (delete the rest of this once you have read it)

+We use GitHub's Labels to categorise PRs and Issues.
 Most PRs should have these labels:

 - `G-Group-Name`: G for the group(s) associated with or reviewing the PR.
 - `L-Language-Name`: L for the language(s) which are used most in the PR.